russDA/Quotes_Predictor/README.md

 I'd like to find another dataset and test the same thing.
 Song lyrics would be a good place to start.
 I'm also worried about overfitting, and would need to experiment with breaking up the dataset to smaller chuncks, i.e. Stacking/Blender.

 I'm hoping that when optimized, I could refactor this for things like document-type prediction (e.g. a company's scanned files are categorized as contract, memo, training, etc.).
 Could also be cool in a video game which predicts user input, and has enemy react to a player's language.

+*NOTE* I've added the raw CSVs from my initial scrape, that's 3000 rows per primary tag.
+So there are 36000 rows.
+If you run the cleaning_quote scripts, they'll each reduce to ~1600-2200.